-- The wording of paragraphs II.B.
-44 and 46 reflects the need to reconcile the requirement in the Stock Exchange Code for directors to be appointed for a specific term and to be subject to retirement by rotation at least once every three years.
-The reference to a specific term of not more than four years is because the dates of AGMs may vary from one year to another, meaning that, with retirement by rotation every three years at AGMs, a Director's appointment may be for a period slightly longer than precisely three years. - 47.
+- The reference to a term of not more than four years is because the dates of AGMs may vary from one year to another, meaning that, with retirement by rotation every three years at AGMs, a Director's appointment may be for a period slightly longer than precisely three years. - 48.
 The Company's Articles of Association provide that the Board shall comprise not less than three Directors, but do not provide a maximum number.
-Subject to the rights of Shareholders and absent unexpected circumstances, the Board will ordinarily comprise no less than eight members. - 48.
+Subject to the rights of Shareholders and absent unexpected circumstances, the Board will ordinarily comprise no less than eight members. - 49.
 There is a formal letter of appointment for Non-executive Directors modelled on the letter of appointment in the "Higgs Report" in the U.K. on the "Review of the Role and Effectiveness of Non-executive Directors".
-CLP's model letter of appointment is published on the CLP website. - 49.
+CLP's model letter of appointment is published on the CLP website. - 50.
 One-third of the Directors are required to retire from office at the AGM in each year.
-A retiring Director is eligible for re-election. - 50.
+A retiring Director is eligible for re-election. - 51.
 The Directors to retire in every year shall be those appointed by the Board during the year and those who have been longest in office since their election or re-election.
-Any Director who has been appointed by the Board during the year and retires at the next AGM shall not be taken into account in determining the number of Directors who are to retire by rotation at that AGM. - 51.
-The names and biographical details (including other Directorships and Committee positions held in listed public companies in the last three years and other major appointments) of the Directors who will offer themselves for election or re-election at the next AGM or General Meeting are contained in the Notice of the AGM or General Meeting and the CLP website to assist Shareholders in making an informed decision on their election. - 52.
-The Company will announce any resignation or removal of a Director and give reasons, including information relating to a relevant Director's disagreement with the Company (if any) and a statement confirming whether or not there are any matters that need to be brought to Shareholders' attention. - 53.
-Where the Board proposes a resolution to elect or re-elect an individual/ a Director as an Independent Non-executive Director at the General Meeting, the reasons why the Board believes the individual/ the Director should be elected or re-elected and why it considers the individual/ the Director to be independent are contained in the Notice of the relevant General Meeting.
+Any Director who has been appointed by the Board during the year and retires at the next AGM shall not be taken into account in determining the number of Directors who are to retire by rotation at that AGM. - 52.
+The names and biographical details (including other Directorships and Committee positions held in listed public companies in the last three years and other major appointments) of the Directors who will offer themselves for election or re-election at the next AGM or General Meeting are contained in the Notice of the AGM or General Meeting and the CLP website to assist Shareholders in making an informed decision on their election.